askuric/pynocchio/docs/source/examples/ROS.rst

-Ros node code could be something like this
+A ROS node code could be something like this:

 .. code-block:: python